 Shanghai is a modern, cosmopolitan, and professional port city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
 With stunning beauty, it attracts visitors from all around.
 It's also popular because of the food, shopping, and museums.

 Lisbon is a colorful, vibrant, and stunning city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 You'll find world class beauty here as well.
-And you can't forget about the live music, food, and shopping.
+And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Lisbon and Shanghai.
 Then, you can decide for yourself which place is better for your next trip.

-Plenty of people visit the sights and museums in both Shanghai and Lisbon.
+Plenty of people visit the amazing sights and museums in both Shanghai and Lisbon.

 The museums, monuments, and landmarks in Shanghai are among the most recognizable in the world.
 The city's sights mix culture with modern innovation.
 From the futuristic skyline and the iconic waterfront area known as the Bund, to the classic Yu Garden, there are a diversity of sights around the city.
 There are also museums like the Shanghai Museum, which educate visitors on Chinese culture.